-As can be seen in the above figure, literature searches will also identify adverse reaction data from other sources, such as registry-based studies.
-This reveals a complex body of data sources, which together ensure the best possible evidence base for the safety of the medicinal product.
+As illustrated in the figure above, literature searches will also identify adverse reaction data from other sources, such as registry-based studies.
+This reveals a complex array of data sources that collectively provide a comprehensive evidence base for the safety of the medicinal product.

-Each data source of adverse reactions has their advantages and disadvantages in terms of the quality of the evidence provided by the source.
-This also means that all data sources are important to provide the best possible knowledge about pharmaceutical safety.

-The spontaneous reports related to authorised medicinal products represent a huge amount of data, but since no background frequencies are reported, this is a disadvantage compared to a controlled clinical trial where frequency comparison is possible.
-This is also possible in, for example, registry studies, but the drawback here is the lacking medical causality assessment that is performed for each recorded adverse event in a clinical trial.
+Each source of adverse reaction data has its advantages and disadvantages concerning the quality of the evidence it provides, emphasising the importance of all data sources in enhancing the knowledge about pharmaceutical safety.
+Spontaneous reports related to authorised medicinal products generate a substantial volume of data.
+However, the lack of background frequencies is a significant disadvantage compared to controlled clinical trials, where frequency comparison is possible.
+While registry studies allow for such comparisons, they lack the medical causality assessment that are conducted for each recorded adverse event in a clinical trial (Figure 4).

-So, the body of adverse reaction data sources is complex when it comes to authorised medicinal products.
-Conversely, when it comes to non-authorised medicinal products, the only source of evidence is clinical trials.
-In the case of non-authorised medicinal products, the evidence base supporting the profile of adverse reactions has not been validated by means of a marketing authorisation application, and no monitoring of adverse reactions from use of the medicinal product in the market has started yet.
-In this case, thorough adverse reaction management is essential, above all to safeguard the safety of patients and, secondly, to ensure the best possible evidence base for any future marketing authorisation.
+Where the array of data sources is complex when it comes to authorised medicinal products, the sole source of evidence is clinical trials when it comes to non-authorised medicinal products.
+In this case, the safety profile has not been validated by means of a marketing authorisation application, and no post-marketing monitoring has begun.
+Hence, thorough adverse event management is essential, above all to safeguard the safety of patients and, secondly, to ensure a fit-for-purpose evidence for any future marketing authorisation application.